yofabronecoforo/C6EGHV/README.md

 Additional texture sizes derived from the above sources.

+Ingame assets for the various Villager Totem buildings are recycled from the built-in Monument building.

 # Special Thanks
 Extra special thanks to the following for their direct contributions and/or insight:
 - SailorCat